HumanshuDG/CS2007/ProgrammingAssignments/Mock-I.md

 ### Mock - 1
 > You are provided with an input feature matrix $X$, label $y$ and weight $w$. <BR>
 > size of $X$, $y$ and $w$ are fixed to `(100 x 5)`, `(100 x 1)` and `(6 x 1)`. <BR>
-> have to add a dummy feature to X. <BR>
+> You have to add a dummy feature to X. <BR>
-> a loss function named `loss` to compute ridge and lasso regression losses for the given data. <BR>
+> Write a loss function named `loss` to compute ridge and lasso regression losses for the given data. <BR>
-> function should take the feature matrix, label vector, weight vector and regularization rate as inputs and return the minimum of two loss values as output.
+> This function should take the feature matrix, label vector, weight vector and regularization rate as inputs and return the minimum of two loss values as output.
 ```
 import numpy as np
 import random